feranco/feranco.github.io/_drafts/recursion-application-combinations.md

   /also not needed if I create a copy of current set and continue passing by references }
 ```

+Even if the function is not difficult to understand, it is worth to observe the following details:
+* each subset is returned as a list in order to have O(1) insertions and return the elements in the same order they were in the given input set;
+* the base case shall return an empty list (and not only an empty power set);
+*

+The time complexity of the solution is O(n2<sup>n</sup>) because it generates 2<sup>n</sup> lists and each list shall be copied in O(n) time.
+The space complexity is also O(n2<sup>n</sup>) because 2<sup>n</sup> lists shall be stored and each list requires O(n) space.

 return value is important to optimize with dynamic programming, because passed variable introduce like a global state that prevents to
 catch the values that are used to cache results in dynamic programming.